Second Language Psycholinguistics Lab

 DMDX

 DMDX is a free program for running experiments.
 It allows a lot of versatility in how you display images and play sound files, and it has accurate reaction time measures.
 However, learning to write the scripts can take some time.
-Visual DMDX is a website that says it provides a user-friendly web interface for creating a DMDX script, so that may be worth checking out.

 jsPsych is a library of JavaScript plugins that can be used to create behavioral experiments that run through a web browser.
 It is extremely versatile; if it can be coded in JavaScript, it can be part of your experiment.
 If you have limited coding experience, it can be a very steep learning curve, but the ability to run experiments through a web browser and have results automatically save to a server has been VERY useful.
-In order to help get you started with jsPsych, the materials that Franzi Kruger and I presented the PSLLT 2018 workshop "Running experiments in a web browser using jsPsych" are available here.
+In order to help get you started with jsPsych, the materials that Franzi Kruger and I presented at the PSLLT 2018 workshop "Running experiments in a web browser using jsPsych" are available here.
 These materials include an introduction to scripting in jsPsych as well as heavily annotated example scripts for different types of perception experiments.

 PsychoPy

 PsychoPy is a free program for creating and running behavioral experiments.
-I haven't personally used it, but some researchers in our lab recommend it, especially due to its user-friendly, drag-and-drop interface and the possibility of coding in Python for additional functionality.
+I haven't personally used it, but some researchers in the IU lab recommend it, especially due to its user-friendly, drag-and-drop interface and the possibility of coding in Python for additional functionality.
 It now supports online experiments, so this may be a good alternative to jsPsych if you aren't comfortable with coding.

 OpenSesame